Giant Brioche Hamburger Bun Recipe

 Giant Brioche Recipe

-When he first came to her with the project, she was hesitant.
-Would her baking skills hold up under pressure?
+When he first came to me with the project, I was hesitant.
+Would my baking skills hold up under pressure?
 He was the “meat guy,” contributing a 12-inch, six pound burger to the project.
 He needed a brioche bun to match.
-Having never made hamburger buns – let alone a giant bun – she was daunted.
+Having never made hamburger buns – let alone a giant bun – I was daunted.

-A cake pan wouldn’t be large enough – her largest, a springform, was a mere 10-inches across.
-She settled on a 12-inch sauté pan and found a working recipe to build from.
-Three test buns, plenty of jokes about her giant, fluffy, white buns and a few tweaks later, her contribution was perfected.
+A cake pan wouldn’t be large enough – my largest, a springform, was a mere 10-inches across.
+I settled on a 12-inch sauté pan and found a working recipe to build from.
+Three test buns, plenty of jokes about my giant, fluffy, white buns and a few tweaks later, my contribution of a giant hamburger bun was perfected.

 Giant Brioche Hamburger Bun